ethan-young/hidden-talents-multiverse/README.md

-Hidden Talents Multiverse Analysis
+Hidden Talents in Context: Multiverse analysis repository
 ================

-This repository contains data, code, and (some) output for a working manuscript.
+This repository contains data, code, and (some) output for a manuscript entitled “Hidden talents in context: Cognitive performance with abstract versus ecological stimuli among adversity-exposed youth” submitted to and under review at *Child Development*.

 ## IMPORTANT!!